svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 renaming where a name ends up overwritten since the replacement will be into values of a completely different type.

+This is by far the largest program written in lispBM so far and of course many bugs have been found while writing it.
+I'm sure there are more bugs lurking.

 Thanks for reading!
 As usual I would be very thankful for helpful feedback.

 **Todos**
 - The `mk-instr-seq` could be rewritten to derive the sets of used and modified registers